 Medications and foods that may help

-- Will react on the liver in a similar way to Stins without it Q10 side effects .
+- This will react on the liver in a similar way to Statins without the Q10 reduction side effects

 - Statins.
 Statins block a substance your liver needs to make cholesterol.
 This reduces cholesterol in your liver cells, which causes your liver to remove cholesterol from your blood.
 Statins may also help your body reabsorb cholesterol from built-up deposits on your artery walls.
 Choices include atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Altoprev, Mevacor), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor).